 Cranfield is empowered to award degrees by Royal Charter.
 It has held degree-awarding powers since 1969.
-The University is in good standing with the Designated Quality Body for Higher Education, the QAA, and is not considered by the QAA to be an at-risk organisation.
+The University is in good standing with the Office for Students (OfS) and is not subject to any intensive monitoring or specific conditions of registration.
 It is therefore considered that the risk of Cranfield losing its degree-awarding powers is very low.